daos-stack/daos/docs/admin/troubleshooting.md

 ## Bug Report

-Bugs should be reported through our issue tracker[^1] with a test case to reproduce the issue (when applicable) and debug logs.
+Bugs should be reported through our [issue tracker](http://jira.daos.io/) with a test case to reproduce the issue (when applicable) and debug logs.

 After creating a ticket, logs should be gathered from the locations described in the [Log Files](#log-files) section of this document and